-- (a) an academic record reflecting a superior graduate grade point average.
-Recently, students regularly admitted to master's programs in Curriculum, Instruction, and Special Education have obtained average GPAs of 3.50 (figured on a scale where A equals 4.0) on previous graduate coursework; - (b) results from the Graduate Record Examination (GRE); - (c) a writing sample consisting of a major paper, article, report, etc.; - (d) three letters of recommendation from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study.
-These letters should be sent to the department.
+(a) an academic record reflecting a superior graduate grade point average.
+Recently, students regularly admitted to master's programs in Curriculum, Instruction, and Special Education have obtained

+- average GPAs of 3.50 (figured on a scale where A equals 4.0) on previous graduate coursework; - (b) results from the Graduate Record Examination (GRE); - (c) a writing sample consisting of a major paper, article, report, etc.; - (d) a letter of intent; - (e) three letters of recommendation from professionals in the field of education who are qualified to assess the applicant's readiness for graduate study.
+These letters should be sent to the department; - (f) a professional resume; - (g) a copy of license.